Installation

 Steps:

-- From the Release page of KernelSU, download the zip package starting with
+- On GitHub Releases, download the ZIP package starting with

 AnyKernel3

-that matches your phone version; for example, if the device's kernel version isandroid12-5.10.
-66
+that matches your device's version.
+For example, if the device's kernel version isandroid12-5.10.66

 , then you should download theAnyKernel3-android12-5.10.66_yyyy-MM.zip